 The range of amenities provided by this jacket means it will provide reliable and comfortable quality for multiple winter seasons, and it will make sure you can get out of the door feeling good about what's ahead.

 While some still prefer shorts on their winter runs, tights are becoming more and more popular among men and women because they cover skin that is normally exposed, but they also maintain a level of high performance that sweats don’t offer as well.

 Tights come in many brands, and most offer very similar amenities.
 Some will offer extra compression features, which are awesome, but you don’t really need it.

-Once again, tights will allow you to get out of the door feeling warm and comfortable so you can start on a high note, and if you warm up they will maintain a higher performance element that sweats.Here is our favorite running tights for winter running
+Once again, tights will allow you to get out of the door feeling warm and comfortable so you can start on a high note, and if you warm up they will maintain a higher performance element that sweats.Here is my favorite running tights for winter running

 - Dual-layer ColdGear construction combines a smooth, fast-drying exterior with a brushed, heat-trapping interior

 - Under Armour’s mission is to make all athletes better through passion, design and the relentless pursuit of innovation